In early October we all got the big virus that shall not be named.

-Joshua purchased us a couples costume (street taco and lime) which was so uncharacteristic of him that it made my heart flutter.
+Joshua purchased us a couples costume (street taco and lime) while I was in Mexico which was so uncharacteristic of him that it made my heart flutter.
 The children searched for pillow cases to collect candy which felt like the unlocking of a core childhood memory.
 The weather was perfect.
 Cold enough to remind you it’s fall, but warm enough that we ended trick-or-treating by choice and not because our extremities had lost feeling.
 And most importantly of all, we were surround by friends.

 Happy October everyone, I hope you are all staying healthy and hopeful.